-Annual weeds live for just one season, which makes them easier to control.
+- Annual weeds live for just one season, which makes them easier to control.

 Identify Your Weeds

-First, identify your weeds, says the Weed Science Society of America, a nonprofit organization fostering an awareness of weeds and their impact on the environment.
+But before you head to the store to pick up weed killer, identify your weeds first, says the Weed Science Society of America (WSSA), a nonprofit organization fostering an awareness of weeds and their impact on the environment.

-WSSA, like many sites, offers a rogue’s gallery of weed photos that can help homeowners identify their culprit.
-Ferguson said your local cooperative extension office can generally get you this type of information as well.
+WSSA, like many sites, offers a rogues’ gallery of weed photos that can help homeowners identify their culprit.
+Ferguson said your local Cooperative Extension office can generally get you this type of information as well.

 “The type of product that’s best will depend on the type of weed you’re trying to kill and the type of turfgrass that you have,” says Ferguson.